samcyang/RAG-Learning/README.md

 2. The logic queries each sub-question against the resume and aggregates all the answers from sub-questions as the aggregated context. (similar to RAG Decomposition)
 3. The final logic queries the aggregated context with the requirement and provides a summary to identify if this candidate meets this job requirements.

+In order to retrieve the useful information from LLM, the wordings for the requirements and template (or Prompt) preparation are critical.

 Input arguments to the step_to_step_fusion are